qsniyg/maxurl/README.rst

     [{
       // The URL of the image
       url: null,

+      // Whether or not this URL is a video
+      video: false,

       // Whether it's expected that it will always work or not.
       //  Don't rely on this value if you don't have to